-Mary has performed in prestigious venues including Orchestral Hall in Chicago and the Chicago Cultural Center.
-She has appeared as soloist with the Wheaton College Symphony Orchestra and the Lake Forest Symphony Orchestra; this spring she appears with the Corona Symphony to perform Beethoven's Emperor Concerto.
+Mary has performed on both piano and violin in prestigious venues including Orchestral Hall in Chicago and the Chicago Cultural Center.
+She has appeared as soloist with the Wheaton College Symphony Orchestra and the Lake Forest Symphony Orchestra.
 Her debut recording for solo piano, From Leipzig to LA, features the complete keyboard partitas of J. S. Bach as well as a commissioned work, Partita Picosa, by Josh Rodriguez.

 Mary is co-founder of Pear Tree and Partridge, a duo of renaissance women with a passion for bringing art and beauty into conversation with the rhythms and routines of everyday life.
 In addition to concerts, Pear Tree and Partridge also shares blogs, poetry, and recipes on their website, creating a virtual space for artistic reflection and personal rejuvenation.
-The duo is currently working on arrangements of Christmas carols to share with listeners for the 2020 Christmas season.
+To find out more about the duo, please visit:

-Mary currently serves as applied piano faculty at the Collinsworth School of Music at California Baptist University in Riverside, CA. She received her BM from Wheaton College Conservatory, her MM from the Eastman School of Music, and her DMA from the Cleveland Institute of Music.
-Her music mentors are Carol Honigberg, Daniel Paul Horn, Daniel Shapiro, Peter Slowik, Paul O'Dette, Vincent Lenti and Douglas Humpherys.
+Mary received her BM from Wheaton College Conservatory, her MM from the Eastman School of Music, and her DMA from the Cleveland Institute of Music.
+She is grateful for the artistic inspiration and musical mentorship of: Daniel Shapiro, Daniel Paul Horn, Douglas Humpherys, Paul O'Dette, Peter Slowik, June Nelson, Carol Honigberg, and Richard Taylor.